loboris/ESP32_TFT_library/README.md

 **To flash already prepared image to flash** execute:

-`make flashfs`
+`make copyfs`

 ---

-You can also prepare different SFPIFFS **image** and flashed it to ESP32. *This feature is only tested on Linux.*
+You can also prepare different SFPIFFS **image** and flash it to ESP32. *This feature is only tested on Linux.*

 Files to be included on spiffs are already in **components/spiffs_image/image/** directory.
-You can add or remove the files you vant to include.
+You can add or remove the files you want to include.

 Then execute: